Save watts

 When you have multiple wheelbuilders at multiple workstations, time is money.
 Islandix strives to keep prices affordable so little is built into the price for service luxuries.

-2024 introduces IslandixCare, a premium support plan for manufacturing environments.
-It adds telephone and videoconference options on top of standard email support.
-Premium includes warranty service upgrades including expedited cross-shipment of replacement parts.
-It upgrades the guarantee on all Islandix tools in your workshop to lifetime warranty for the duration of your subscription.
-IslandixCare is $69 CAD per month (approx. $49 USD, €49 EUR).
+2024 introduces IslandixCare, a premium service plan for manufacturing environments.
+It adds telephone and videoconference options on top of standard email support; includes warranty upgrades like expedited cross-shipment of replacement parts; and extends the guarantee on all Islandix tools in your workshop to lifetime warranty for the duration of your subscription.
+IslandixCare is $69 CAD per month (approx. $50 USD, €45 EUR).
+Every Islandix tool includes 30 days of complimentary IslandixCare.

 Tablet mounting